maxng07/SG_Weather_GO/prototype/prototype.md

 2. Weather Forecast station locations
 3. TB1 Rain Gauge station locations

+The software build is robust and tested, however the accuracy of the correlation still needs to be work on.
+You are welcome to download a copy of the software <a href="https://github.com/maxng07/SG_Weather_GO/releases/tag/2.0.1"> here </a> and provide any feedback to the author.
+If you like to help out or provide inputs to the correlation of the Weather Station and Rain Gauge Station, please contact the author.

 References:-
 1. <a href="https://www.nea.gov.sg/corporate-functions/resources/facts-figures/mq">NEA/MSS Near real time data </a>
 2. <a href="http://www.weather.gov.sg/faq/"> Meterological Service Singapore </a>